ventus-ag/docs/_docs/tutorials/Install-LAMP.md

 3) Hit `CREATE INSTANCE` button

 4) Wait untill status of your Instance will be **RUNNING** When the VM has been created, you can view instance details.
 Take note of the publicIpAddress.
-This address is used to access the VM in later steps.
+This address is used to access the VM in next steps.

 ![](../../assets/img/LAMP/LAMP2.png)